 Displayr AI

-Our homegrown AI tool uses OpenAI in the background.
+Our homegrown AI tool is powered by OpenAI in the background.
 It can be used to tidy labels and to assist in text categorization.
 You will need to enable Displayr AI to make use of these features.
-See Displayr AI to instructions on how to opt-in.
+See Displayr AI for instructions on how to opt-in.

 Connect your OpenAI account